Certificate of Qualification

 A B.C.
 Certificate of Graduation (Dogwood Diploma) or one of the following is required:

 - Quebec: A DEC after two years of CEGEP, plus one year of post-secondary education

-- United Kingdom: Completion of "O" levels and at least two "A" levels.
+- United Kingdom: Completion of two or more "A" levels.
 "A" level coursework with an A or B grade is considered equivalent to six credits of first-year university course work

 - A combination of secondary school and post-secondary studies: For example, Grade 10 plus a four-year undergraduate degree could be considered equivalent to Grade 12 graduation and two years of post-secondary study

 Four years (120 credits) of post-secondary studies and a degree (or equivalent) is required.
 Post-secondary course work must also meet specific academic and teacher education requirements.

 Six credits of course work in English literature and composition are required.
 Post-secondary studies completed entirely in French must include six credits in French literature and composition.